rubsamms/UC_System-Data-Analysis/Michael/index.md

 ---

 However, this figure is for all UC campuses and is not stratified by campus.
 The data does seem to be complete and accurate since in all cases the number of applicants > number of acceptances > number of enrolled students which would be the expected trend.

+I was also curious about the overall gender spread for the 2020 incoming first year class.
+The pie chart below confirms that the proportion of women who apply, are admitted, and enroll are about 19 percent greater than men.
+This was fascinating and I hope to use this demographic in the future to compare geographic location trends in college admissions.

+---
+{%  include_relative Visualizations/UC_GenderPie_2020.html  %}

 Coming Soon: